 Key benefits of adding quizzes to videos

-Beyond the testing effect, there are several benefits to adding quizzes to videos:
+Beyond the testing effect, adding quizzes to videos can help in several practical ways:

 Preparing your video and quiz requirements